 Because of a disaster I am on a lower income.
 How does this affect my child support payments?

-If you pay child support through the Department of Human Services Commonwealth Child Support you should call 131 272 and tell them your new income so that your child-support payments can be recalculated.
+If you pay child support through the Department of Human Services (Child Support) you should call 131 272 and tell them your new income so that your child-support payments can be recalculated.